nahidsaikat/nahidsaikat.com/content/posts/2018-02-28---oracle-pl-sql-case-statement.md

   - "PL/SQL"
   - "Oracle DB"
   - "Language"
 description: "Oracle PL/SQL provides case statement control which is used in decision making.
 It has similarities with the IF statement control of PL/SQL.
-In case statement there is a selector, based on the evaluated value of the selector a block of statement will be executed.
-The selector will be executed only once."
+In case statement there is a selector, "
 ---

 ![PL/SQL Case Statement](/media/pixabay/case-statement.jpg "PL/SQL Case Statement")